schubergphilis/paleofuturistic_python/docs/walkthrough.md

 ### Managing boilerplate

 [cruft](https://cruft.github.io/cruft/) ([cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) under its hood) is a tool for managing boilerplate.
-Like you did, new projects can be instantiated from a template with it.
+New projects can be instantiated from a template with it, like you did above.
 An even more amazing function is that it can update a project's boilerplate when the template changes (also this Paleofuturistic one!).
 See the [extra guides](extra_guides.md#update-your-paleofuturistic-boilerplate) for more information on that.

 It might still be noteworthy to point out a few things in the command you used:
-`uvx cruft create -f --checkout latest https://github.com/schubergphilis/paleofuturistic_python` The `--checkout latest` in there should speak for itself.
+`uvx cruft create -f --checkout latest https://github.com/schubergphilis/paleofuturistic_python`.
+The `--checkout latest` in there should speak for itself.
 Now mind the `-f`.
 cruft does not allow editing an existing directory by default for safety.